intervene-EU-H2020/synthetic_data/README.md

 singularity exec --bind data/:/data/ containers/synthetic-data-v1.0.0.sif fetch
 ```

 This will download the reference files used as input to the synthetic data generation program to the `data/inputs/processed` directory.
-See [preprocessing/README.md](preprocessing/README.md) if you would like to know more about how this data was created.
+See [preprocessing/README.md](preprocessing/README.md) if you would like to know more about how this data was created and for information about creating your own reference datasets.

 5. **Now generate a synthetic dataset using the `generate_geno` and `generate_pheno` commands:**